ezpaarse-project/ezpaarse/doc/start/demo-instances.md

 ## Preproduction Demo Instance ##
 The instance available on [http://ezpaarse-preprod.couperin.org](http://ezpaarse-preprod.couperin.org) is based on the bleeding edge version of the ezPAARSE software (can be unstable).

-This is were we test the latest features.
+This is were we test the latest features (and you can too!).